forcz-T/travelit-pages/README.md

 # travelit-pages
-- Redirect to Authenticate users to database
+- A simple redirect to authenticate users on database
-- Temporary Home Page for APIs
+- Temporary Home Page to get valid APIs for development
+- Index page to allow selecting between the pages (FOR TESTING)